THE DOVER WAR MEMORIAL PROJECT

 gravestone, St Jamesdetail from headstone, by Simon ChambersMay, W. J.

-William James May died on 21st August 1916.
-He was a Lance-Corporal of the Cyclist Corps (formerly Leinster Regiment).
+William James May was a Lance-Corporal of the Cyclist Corps

-Amongst the mourners were his widow, Mrs C W (?)
-May, his sisters, and his mother-in-law.
-The floral tributes contained, "In loving memory of my darling husband, from his heart-broken wife and baby", "from his sorrowing mother-in-law and brother-in-law", and from the Harbid family, including one "from a chum serving at the front (F Harbird)".
+Amongst the mourners were his widow Mrs C W (reportedly) May the former Sarah Elizabeth Howland whom he had married at the Register Office in Dover on Christmas Eve 1913.
+They had one daughter Ivy born at Dover.
+Also present were his sisters and his mother-in-law.
+The floral tributes contained "In loving memory of my darling husband, from his heart-broken wife and baby", "from his sorrowing mother-in-law and brother-in-law", and from the Harbird family, including one "from a chum serving at the front (F Harbird)"

 In Loving Memory of